 You should provide information to a new worker at a rate that allows them to understand it properly.
 Explain what the business does and how they fit in.

-You may like to arrange and employee induction programme to include sessions with different members of staff so they can explain their role in relation to the business' activities.
+You may like to arrange and employee induction programme to include sessions with different members of staff so they can explain their role and their teams' role in relation to the business' activities.
 There are a number of business areas you could cover through your induction programme, which we have outlined below.

-You may need to provide the worker with:
+You may need to provide the new worker with:

 - details of any occupational pension scheme

-- a copy of any procedures and handbooks
+- a copy of any procedures and employee handbooks

 - any uniforms and standard equipment they will need to perform their job role

 It is a legal requirement for employers to give their employees a written statement of terms and conditions of employment within two months of starting work, except for those employees who will be working for less than one month.

-It is a good idea to go through this during the induction and give them details of issues such as:
+It is a good idea to go through this with the new worker during the induction programme and give them details of issues such as:

 - hours of work - including breaks